andresviedma/poket/README.md

 * Your cache fails because you changed the format of the stored data.
 * Your cache stores incorrect data that gets from other service, and when that service is fixed in the middle of the night, the incorrect data is still in your cache.
-And fixing that takes a long time.
-* Your cache
 * A mutex gets stuck and many requests have timeout errors when reaching it.

 And you realize that:
 1. Fixing any of those problems takes too much time, as you need to change your code and run a new build.
-2. You don't have visibility of how well are your caches and your mutex working.
+2. You don't have visibility of how well your caches and your mutex are working.
 What's the hit rate?
 How much processing time they are saving, if any?
 3. You are duplicating the same code again and again.